 The new data available (catch statistics [Table 5 and Figure 1] and parr densities [Figure 3]) do not change the perception of the Gulf of Finland salmon stocks.
-The same catch advice provided since 2015 is, therefore, still applicable for 2020.
-Assuming that the amount of reared salmon released in 2019 will be similar to previous years, and provided that the fisheries do not target wild salmon, this corresponds to a total commercial catch at sea not exceeding 11 800 salmon (where the fisheries should be focused on the reared stocks).
+The same catch advice provided since 2015 is, therefore, still considered to be applicable: 11 800 salmon for 2021 from the at-sea commercial fishery.
+Assuming that the amount of reared salmon released in 2020 does not decrease from previous years, and provided that the fisheries do not target wild salmon, this corresponds to a total commercial catch at sea not exceeding 11 800 salmon (where the fisheries should be focused on the reared stocks).
+The proportions used to derive the projected landings and projected discards for 2021 are those estimated to have occurred in 2019: landings (86%; 83% reported and 3% unreported) and discards (14%).